-- 294. A company that is tax resident in New Zealand is generally required to establish and maintain an imputation credit account (ICA) (s OB 1).
+- 305. A company that is tax resident in New Zealand is generally required to establish and maintain an imputation credit account (ICA) (s OB 1).
 Such a company is known as an "ICA company" (defined in s YA 1).
-Some companies are specifically excluded from being ICA companies see [340]. - 295.
+Some companies are specifically excluded from being ICA companies, including companies that are tax resident in New Zealand but treated as not being tax resident in New Zealand under a DTA25 see [353]. - 306.
 A company that is tax resident in Australia may, in some circumstances, elect to establish and maintain an ICA in New Zealand (s OB 2).
 Such a company is known as an "Australian ICA company" (see para (a) of the definition in s YA 1).
-Otherwise, companies that are not tax resident in New Zealand are not permitted to establish an ICA. - 296.
-If a company that is tax resident in New Zealand under domestic law stops being a company that is required by s OB 1 to maintain an ICA because its tax residence tie-breaks to Australia under the DTA between New Zealand and Australia, the company continues to be required to maintain an ICA (see s OB 2(3B)).
-Such a company is also an Australian ICA company (see para (b) of the definition of "Australian ICA company" in s YA 1). - 297.
-Australian ICA companies also fall within the definition of ICA company. - 298.
-A company that becomes tax resident in New Zealand during an imputation year: - needs to establish and maintain an ICA; and - is not entitled to credit to its ICA any income tax paid in respect of income derived when it was resident outside New Zealand (s OB 4(3)(b)). - 299.
-A company that ceases to be tax resident in New Zealand during an imputation year: - loses the right to maintain an ICA (unless it becomes an Australian ICA company); and - is required to debit its ICA by the amount of any credit existing in the account immediately before the company stopped being an ICA company (that is, when it ceased being resident) (s OB 56), or to pay further income tax for a debit balance in its ICA when it ceased being an ICA company (s OB 66).

-300. A company that ceases to be an ICA company is also required to furnish an annual ICA return within 2 months from the day on which it ceased to be an ICA company (s 70(2) of the Tax Administration Act 1994).
+Otherwise, companies that are not tax resident in New Zealand are not permitted to establish an ICA. - 307.
+If a company that is tax resident in New Zealand under domestic law stops being a company that is required by s OB 1 to maintain an ICA because its tax residence tiebreaks to Australia under the DTA between New Zealand and Australia, the company continues to be required to maintain an ICA (see s OB 2(3B)).
+Such a company is also an Australian ICA company (see para (b) of the definition of "Australian ICA company" in s YA 1). - 308.
+Australian ICA companies also fall within the definition of ICA company. - 309.
+A company that becomes an ICA company during an imputation year: - needs to establish and maintain an ICA; and - is not entitled to credit to its ICA any income tax paid in respect of income derived when it was resident outside New Zealand (s OB 4(3)(b)). - 310.
+A company that ceases to be an ICA company during an imputation year: - loses the right to maintain an ICA; and - is required to debit its ICA by the amount of any credit existing in the account immediately before the company stopped being an ICA company (that is, when it ceased being resident) (s OB 56), or to pay further income tax for a debit balance in its ICA when it ceased being an ICA company (s OB 66). - 311.
+A company that ceases to be an ICA company is also required to furnish an annual ICA return within 2 months from the day on which it ceased to be an ICA company (s 70(2) of the Tax Administration Act 1994).